RugbugRedfern/Unity-Wordle/README.md

 Wordle recreated in Unity C#, in a format that values speed over accuracy.

+## How to Play
+1. Download the game
+   * Download Build.zip from the latest release https://github.com/RugbugRedfern/Unity-Wordle/releases/tag/Latest
+   * Extract the ZIP folder.
+   * Run Wordle.exe inside.

 ## How to Build

 1. Install Unity